-Despite the best efforts of keepers, pet lizards occasionally escape their cages and run freely through the house.
-Recapturing your pet is simplest if you know where he is -- but lizards often escape when no one is looking, thereby allowing them to duck out of sight.
-Confining the escapee to a known area and searching for clues that will reveal his location will help you return your pet to his home relatively quickly.
+Despite the best efforts of keeping lizards for pets, the lizards occasionally escape their cages and run freely through the house.
+Catching a lizard in the house is simplest if you can confine the escapee to a known area, and search for clues that will reveal his location.
+It's easier to catch your reptilian friend if you know where he is — but lizards for pets often escape when no one is looking, thereby allowing them to duck out of sight.
+Looking for clues that will reveal his location will help you return your pet to his home relatively quickly.
 Consider the habits and preferences characteristic of your pet's species to help guide your search efforts.

 When you do not know where your lizard is, your first goal should be to prevent him from moving to another location.
 Most escaped reptiles stay relatively close to their cages, so begin by sealing off the room that houses the cage.
 Keep the doors and windows closed, block all air vents and shove towels under interior doors to prevent him from slipping underneath.
 Remove any items from the room that may be harmful to your lizard, such as rodent traps.
 Do not allow any pets or unattended children to enter the room until the lizard has been captured.